F1 POWER RANKINGS: From 10 to 1 – revisiting how we ranked the teams after winter testing

 On paper, AlphaTauri’s new name and smart livery don’t appear to have pushed them up the order, with our experts not seeing eye-to-eye with Team Principal Franz Tost’s belief that the team could claim fifth in this year’s constructors’ championship after their performance at pre-season testing.

 Despite that, it was interesting that straight after testing, McLaren’s Carlos Sainz earmarked AlphaTauri as one of the two midfield teams he feared most for 2020 – while the team also sacrificed a filming day to run the new AT01 at Imola last week, which could prove handy ahead of Austria.

 2019 constructors’ finish: 4th

-And speaking of McLaren… what about McLaren?
-The team were 2019’s surprise performers, as they claimed the prized fourth place spot in the standings after several seasons of slog.
-2020 testing was a quiet affair for the Woking squad, however, with the team looking well-matched with engine suppliers Renault, but not significantly better.
-They duly take up sixth place in our rankings – although it’s worth noting that McLaren were nothing special in testing 12 months ago, before going on to comfortably claim that ‘best of the rest’ finish…
+McLaren were 2019’s surprise performers, as they claimed the prized fourth place spot in the standings after several seasons of slog.
+2020 pre-season testing was a quiet affair for the Woking squad, however, with the team looking well-matched with rivals Renault, but not significantly better – although it's worth noting that they weren't spectacular at 2019 pre-season testing either...

 2019 constructors’ finish: 5th

-Renault concluded testing as the third fastest team on one-lap pace – behind Mercedes and Red Bull, and ahead of Ferrari – with early signs suggesting that the team had kicked on usefully over the winter.
-Our experts scored them as the fifth-placed squad in Barcelona overall, but the general impression was that, after a "glitch" in 2019, the Regie, with their sparkling driver line-up of Daniel Ricciardo and Esteban Ocon, could definitely be contenders once more for midfield honours this year.
+Renault ended 2020 pre-season testing as the third fastest team on one-lap pace – behind Mercedes and Red Bull, and ahead of Ferrari – with early signs suggesting that the team had kicked on usefully over the winter.
+Our experts scored them as the fifth-placed squad after Barcelona, with the general impression that, following a "glitch" in 2019 (in the words of the team's Executive Director Marcin Budkowski) Renault could definitely be contenders once more for midfield honours this year.